ghostbuster91/json-diff/README.md

   "likes": [],
   "replies": [],
   "sequence": 3374.0,
-  "target": "おはにょ、先日のにゃんこミートアップ行きたかったにょ...",
   "type": "post_club"
 }
 Where first belongs to
 {
   "items": []
 }
 And second belongs to
 {
   "items": []
 }